hapax/hapax.github.io/assets/mindjam.md

 [cyclic views](https://en.wikipedia.org/wiki/Cycles_of_Time)
 of the universe remain popular.

-But for all its metaphysical prettiness, recurrence has an important ethical dimension.
+But for all its metaphysical prettiness, the ethical dimensions of recurrence are no less important.
 The Stoics taught a "love of fate", or *amor fati*, and in his *Meditations* (VI 39), Marcus Aurelius writes